KyleDerZweite/hatchery/README.md

 **Modpack-to-Server Automation Platform**

+> IMPORTANT: This project is under development and is not a stable, released product.
+It is provided "as-is", without warranty or guarantee.
+It works to some extent, but may be incomplete, unstable, or contain bugs.
+Mentions of a version such as "v2" do not imply an official release.

 Hatchery allows users to input CurseForge or Modrinth modpack URLs, automatically converts them into Pterodactyl/Pelican "Egg" configurations, and deploys them to remote panels via API.

 ## Features